Physics at colliders

 A separate thread of my research has been searching for signatures of new particles – particularly Higgs bosons and dark matter particles.
 As well as searching for (and helping occasionally find) new particles, I have developed many of the techniques which are used to measure their properties – such as their mass, angular momentum and decay modes.

-Looking towards the future, my group is also exploring the physics potential of future colliders.
+Looking towards the future, my group is also exploring the physics potential of the FASER-2 experiment at the CERN Forward Physics Facility and of future colliders.

 Doctoral thesis topics are available on:

 - Searches for new physics at the LHC

 - Physics at future colliders

 - The Forward Physics Facility at CERN and the FASER-2 experiment